 Using the tips of your fingers, gently rub the cleanser into your scalp.
 A light massage helps stimulates the scalp and hair follicles and contributes to hair growth.
 After massaging the mixture into your scalp, leave the cleanser on your head for 3-5 minutes.
 Once the 3-5 minutes is up, wash the cleanser out of your hair.
 Go on to shampooing and conditioning your hair like normal, or skip this step all together as this hair cleanser packs a powerful cleansing punch.

 Apple cider vinegar is filled with nutrients that can aid dandruff, increase shine, de-frizz, clarify and cleanse the scalp, and add volume.
+According to Dr. Marie Jhin, M.D., apple cider vinegar gets rid of the dead flakes and works as an anti-fungal to prevent further itching and flaking.
 As apple cider vinegar can be drying on the hair, it should not be used daily.
 The baking soda has a cleansing and exfoliating effect that when combined with the apple cider vinegar can have a tremendously refreshing impact.
 I have noticed an immediate difference in my hair after applying the cleanser, especially in the vitality that is restored to my strands after consistent use.

 Have you tried a DIY build-up cleanser?
 What were your results?